-Brazil becoming virus outbreak center as hospitals buckle
+Brazil becoming coronavirus hot spot as testing falters

 Meanwhile, President Jair Bolsonaro has shown no sign of wavering from his insistence that COVID-19 is a relatively minor disease and that broad social-distancing measures are not needed to stop it.
 He has said only Brazilians at high risk should be isolated.

 In Manaus, the biggest city in the Amazon, officials said a cemetery has been forced to dig mass graves because there have been so many deaths.
-Workers have been burying 100 corpses a day — triple the previrus average of burials.
+Workers have been burying 100 corpses a day — triple the pre-virus average of burials.

 Ytalo Rodrigues, a 20-year-old driver for a funerary service provider in Manaus, said he had retrieved one body after another for more than 36 hours, without a break.
 There were so many deaths, his employer had to add a second hearse, Rodrigues said.